vezzolter/DSA/DataStructures/String/String.md

 ---
 **Compiler Generated:**
-- `Default Constructor` — creates an empty string, initializing its internal structure to represent a sequence with no characters.
-If applicable, metadata such as size or capacity is set to indicate an empty state.
+- `Default Constructor` — creates an empty string.
+- `Parametrized Constructors` — there are usually many ways to construct and initialize the container, and it’s often up to the developer to decide which ones to implement based on the container’s needs.
-- `Copy Constructor` — creates a new string by copying characters and metadata from another string.
+- `Copy Constructor` — creates a new string by copying the structure and values of another string.
+  - if the other string is empty, initializes an empty string.
-- `Move Constructor` — creates a new string by transferring ownership of characters and metadata from another string, leaving the original string in a valid, but unspecified state.
-This avoids the overhead of copying by efficiently reusing the original memory through a simple transfer of ownership.
+- `Move Constructor` — creates a new string by transferring ownership of the memory from another string, leaving the original string in a valid but unspecified state.
+  - if the other string is empty, initializes an empty string.
-- `Copy Assignment Operator` — overwrites the existing string with the characters and metadata of another string by copying them.
+- `Copy Assignment Operator` — overwrites each element of already existing string with the corresponding element of another string by copying them.
+  - if the other string is empty, initializes an empty string.
-- `Move Assignment Operator` — overwrites the existing string with the characters and metadata of another string by transferring ownership, leaving the original string in a valid but unspecified state.
-This avoids the overhead of copying by efficiently reusing the original memory through a simple transfer of ownership.
+- `Move Assignment Operator` — overwrites each element of already existing string with the corresponding element of another string by transferring ownership of the memory from another string, leaving the original string in a valid but unspecified state.
-- `Destructor` — performs cleanup on the string: deallocates memory for stored characters and properly handles any associated resources or metadata, ensuring there are no memory leaks.
+  - if the other string is empty, initializes an empty string.
+- `Destructor` — releases the string's allocated memory, calling destructors for complex data types to ensure proper cleanup of resources.

 ---
 <p align="center"><img src="./Images/OperationsIterators.png"/></p>